-Fried money bags filled with a kaffir lime-scented minced pork stuffing are crisp, flavorful and slightly spicy.
+The money bags made with this fried money bags recipe are filled with a kaffir lime-scented minced pork stuffing and are crisp, flavorful and slightly spicy.
 The stuffing can be made with a food processor in a matter of minutes.
 Folding the bags is actually simple, but the effect is stunning.
 With the sweet-spicy sauce, you’ll be able to regale your guests with a treat.

 For the filling